Sniper2k/WDDBackground/README.md

 For WDD, scanning positions ptycho.locations should form a equdistant grid with step ptycho.shift.
 Use loc_type='grid' for ptycho class.
 Furthermore, the shifts are circular, so that ptycho.circular = True.
-If ptycho.circular = False, algorithm works and treats in two possible ways, see parameter add_dummy below.
+If ptycho.circular = False, algorithm works and treats noncircular measurements in two possible ways, see parameter add_dummy below.
 If ptycho.shift > 1, then the object to be recovered is assumed to be block-constant, see Section 3.6.5.1 in [1].

 Optional parameters: